nikogura/nikogura.com/NikOguraResume.md

 [United Martial Arts - Plymouth, MN](#united-martial-arts---plymouth,-mn)

 ## Orion Labs - San Francisco, CA
-2020 - Present *Infrastructure Engineering Lead DevOps*
+2020 - Present *Principal Staff Engineer*

 I took a legacy EC2 autoscaling application stack and re-architected it as a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.